Green Bay Packers vs. Minnesota Vikings NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Packers stats and trends

-- The Packers have been favored by 2.5 points or more seven times this season and are 6-1 ATS in those contests.
+- So far this season, the Packers have been installed as favorites by a 2-point margin or more seven times and are 6-1 ATS in those games.

-- Green Bay's games this year have hit the over on only two of 10 set point totals (20%).

 - When Green Bay scores more than 23.4 points, it is 7-0 against the spread and 7-0 overall.

-- In games that Green Bay amasses over 369.1 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Green Bay amasses more than 369.1 yards, the team is 2-0 against the spread and 2-0 overall.

 - This year, the Packers have nine turnovers, three fewer than the Vikings have takeaways (12).